The history of Weatherbys Private Bank Scotland

 Working with you, from generation to generation

-“We offer a traditional banking model offering a personal service people are looking for from their Private Bank.
+“We offer a traditional banking model with the personal service people are looking for from their Private Bank.
 Clients like talking to someone they know and trust, who understands their unique financial arrangements.
 At our heart is a personal service focused on investment advice, lending and financial planning.” – Hayley Robinson, Private Banker.

 We look at all aspects of your financial life to get a complete picture of your finances.
 We consider your assets, your income and your outgoings, and assess your future spending requirements.
 Once we have understood your goals and looked at your current investments, we will apply our three key areas of expertise: cash flow and tax planning, structuring affairs efficiently, and investments.